SSH support for Azure App Service on Linux

 App Service on Linux provides SSH support into the app container with each of the built-in Docker images used for the Runtime Stack of new web apps.

-You can also use SSH with your custom Docker images by including the SSH server as part of the image and configuring it as described in this topic.
+You can also use SSH with your custom Docker images by including the SSH server as part of the image and configuring it as described in this article.